zsteinkamp/zsteinkamp.github.io/_posts/2020-12-06-studio-shelf.markdown

 <img src="/images/shelf/diag_5_final.png">

-That's it!
+Add some felt pads to the bottom of the feet, and that's it!
 Enjoy having a more ergonomic setup.

 <a href="https://zacksteinkamp.smugmug.com/20201206-Music-Shelf/i-pMVpDXx/A"><img src="https://photos.smugmug.com/photos/i-pMVpDXx/0/X4/i-pMVpDXx-X3.jpg" width="100%" alt=""></a>